zeid-hub/python-p3-v2-orm-relationships/README.md

         CONN.commit()

     def delete(self):
-        """Delete the table row corresponding to the current Department class instance""" sql = """
+        """Delete the table row corresponding to the current Department class instance.
+        Remove the object from local dictionary."""
+        sql = """
             DELETE FROM departments
             WHERE id = ?